Kasper100/Bible-OSC/README.md

 Modify `config.json` to adjust settings such as emoji usage, Bible translation ([Bible API](https://bible-api.com/)), and display preferences.

 ## License
-This project is licensed under the GNU General Public License 3.0 (GPL 3.0).
+This software is subject to the terms of the GNU General Public License 3.0 (GPL 3.0).
+By this, you are free to use, make changes and pass on the software.
+But such modification and enhancements have to also be licensed in GPL 3.0 as well.

 ## Disclaimer
 Some groups/people may not like that you have a Bible on your head.
 It's not the dev's (me) fault if you get kicked/banned from some groups.

+# God bless you.